 - Modern manufacturing facilities and competitive operations.
 48% of our board production capacity, 72% of our moulding production capacity and 86% of our saw mill capacity were built after 2000.
 Our primary production facilities are located in Chile, Brazil, Argentina and Venezuela where our forests are located.
 Modern manufacturing facilities, access to low cost raw material, economies of scale derived from the overall size of our operations, and the relatively low labor costs in the Latin American countries in which we operate, provide us with a competitive cost structure. - Leading producer of wood boards in Latin America.
 We have approximately 19% of the total installed board production capacity in the region, and a capacity approximately 32% greater than our next closest competitor.
 This regional footprint provides us with commercial flexibility to optimize production and product sales destinations within the region, based on the dynamics of the different Latin American markets. - Established and expanding distribution network.
 Our Placacentro distribution network has proved successful in Latin America, resulting in growth from 49 stores in 2000 to 220 stores in 2004 and 259 stores as of September 21, 2005.
 Placacentro stores, which are oriented toward independent furniture manufacturers and small contractors, offer a variety of products and related services aimed at improving our customers' productivity and allow us to be closer to a broad customer base. - Geographic diversification.
-We sell our products in every major economy in Latin America as well as the United States, with no single market representing more than 30% of our sales.
+We sell our products in every major economy in Latin America as well as the United States.
+Our largest market, the United States, represents no more than 30% of our sales and our largest Latin American market represents no more than 16% of our sales.
 This geographic diversification diminishes to a certain extent our vulnerability to market downturns in any one country. - Significant cost advantages in value-added wood products.
 We are able to capitalize on rapid forest growth and low manufacturing costs to achieve a cost advantage in supplying the North American market compared to manufacturers that serve the North American market from other regions in the world.